 Moving to Data Science

 All that work brought some attention to our department.
-With the next corporate reorg, our team got trippled (!) in size, allowing me to become the Digital Analytics Architect, emphasizing the ground I conquered so far.
-While I included more and more Big Data systems in my toolbox, I also worked on the knowledge and skill set behind that.
-This lead to me being certified as a Data Scientist advanced level specialized in Machine Learning by the Fraunhofer Big Data Alliance.
+With the next corporate reorg, our team grew three times (!) in size, allowing me to refine my role to the Digital Analytics Architect, emphasizing the ground I conquered so far.
+While I included more and more Big Data systems in my toolbox, I also worked on the knowledge and skill set behind them.
+This lead to me being certified as a “Data Scientist advanced level specialized in Machine Learning” by the Fraunhofer Big Data Alliance.

 Moving on to the media industry